GimmeDataNow/retiscope/notes/PROTOCOL_SPECIFICATION.md

     Queued               = 0x21,       // "You're in line behind other Managers" DependencyWait       = 0x22,       // "Waiting for another node to respond" Upgrading            = 0x23,       // "Flashing firmware, do not interrupt"
+    MAINTENANCE_MODE
+    MaintenanceMode      = 0x24        // "I am alive but I am in read only mode for manual servicing" Rebooting            = 0x25        // Rebooting, link will drop

     // --- 0x40: Client/Request Errors ---
     BadRequest           = 0x40,       // Malformed command